This page is designed to answer the following questions:

 For example, if an individual is unable to manage their finances so that their rent and bills are paid, it may mean that they require a mental capacity assessment around their finances or if an individual requires surgery but it is thought that they do not fully understand the potential risks and complications, again a mental capacity assessment may be performed.

 It is important to understand that a mental capacity assessment will only cover one aspect of an individual’s life.
 For example, if an individual has a mental capacity assessment for their finances, that doesn’t mean that they are unable to make other decisions such as what to eat or what time to go to bed.
-Similarly, a mental capacity assessment should only last for as long as needed or in certain circumstances.
+Similarly, a mental capacity assessment should only last for as long as needed or during particular specified circumstances.
 It may be that an individual can make decisions when they are regularly taking their medication but lack the capacity when they stop taking it.

 The two specific questions to ask that are useful for assessing an individual’s capacity are: